*Note: Join us live and online for the 2019 Nexus User Conference on June 12.

 About the Author Mohamed Labouardy:

-Mohamed is a Senior Software Engineer/DevOps - 3x AWS Certified - Scrum Master Certified - #Containers #Serverless #Gopher #Alexa #NLP #DistributedSystems #Android - Blogger & writer at Medium, DZone, Hackernoon & A Cloud Guru - Open Source Contributor (DialogFlow, Jenkins, Docker, Nexus, Telegraf ...) - Author of multiple Open Source projects (Komiser, Nexus CLI, Butler, Swaggymnia ...).
-You can connect with him directly on Twitter @mlabouardy.
+Mohamed is a Senior Software Engineer/DevOps - 3x AWS Certified - Scrum Master Certified - #Containers #Serverless #Gopher #Alexa #NLP #DistributedSystems #Android - Blogger & writer at Medium, DZone, Hackernoon & A Cloud Guru - Open Source Contributor (DialogFlow, Jenkins, Docker, Nexus, Telegraf...). - Author of multiple Open Source projects (Komiser, Nexus CLI, Butler, Swaggymnia...).
+You can connect directly with him on Twitter @mlabouardy.